fatso83/grunt-codekit/README.md

 });
 ```

-### Example usage: embedding critical path css in the head section
+### Example usage: embedding critical path CSS
 Using [Penthouse](https://github.com/fatso83/grunt-penthouse) one can generate a file containing the
-critical path css, which can *dramatically* impact your site's speed and therefore your page ranking in Google.
+critical path css, which can *dramatically* impact your site's [perceived speed](http://addyosmani.com/blog/tag/critical-path-css/) and your page ranking in Google.

 You still need a way of embedding that CSS, though, and one way of doing that is using the Kit language.
 An
 example on how this kit file might look is as follows